ServiceNowEvents/knowledge2020-CCW2510/guidebook.md

 ## Import Endpoints via OpenAPI

 When integrating to external systems with IntegrationHub, OpenAPI can be a great convenience.
 This allows for the automatic import of all the endpoints defined in the OpenAPI specification.
 Not only is this a great timesaver but it increases the quality and efficiency of the integration by guaranteeing correctness of the input and output parameters.
+***ajb: this section doesn't make sense given the sections and different action above - suggest you just have them create a new action totally.
 1. Navigate to the tab for the **List Valid Modes** action or reopen if it has been closed.
 1. Add a new step above the Log step by clicking the **+** icon above it.
 1. Under the **Integrations** section select the **REST** step